CI integration

 Live worked example

 big-code-analysis runs the recipes below against its own source on every push and PR.
-The workflow source — .github/workflows/pages.yml — exercises the GitHub-Releases install path, the cache, the baseline-ratcheted gate, and both report formats.
+The workflow source — .github/workflows/pages.yml — exercises the threshold gate, the baseline ratchet, both report formats, and a SARIF upload to GitHub Code Scanning end-to-end against the workspace itself.
+(The SARIF upload runs on same-repo pushes and PRs only; fork PRs skip it because the upload needs a write-scoped token, exactly as the clippy SARIF job does.)
 The output sits on GitHub Pages alongside this book:

 Copy snippets below straight into your own workflow; the bca version quoted is the latest published release at the time of writing.